ilshaad/bug-tracker-ik/README.md

   - Build bundle with my personal _Webpack_ template.
   - _Redux_ as state management to reduce fetch request.
     - You can use _Redux devtool_ extension on the browser to view all the state data.
-  - First mobile responsive approach ranging from 320px - 1600px
+  - First mobile responsive approach ranging from `320px-1600px`

 - _Backend folder_:

   - Standard _Node.js_ & _Express_ build
-  - Heroku PostreSql as database
+  - _Heroku PostreSql_ as database
   - MVC structure

 - Client side render app.